surelybassy/RegressionAnalysisProject/README.md

 ## My Approach

-I initially approached the project by brainstorming and creating a Kanban board, listing all of the jobs that I thought needed to completed in order to fulfil all the requirements, but was very aware that I would probably encounter a number of problems along the way so wanted to follow Agile methodology to allow for flexibility and continuous improvement.
+I initially approached the project by brainstorming and creating a Kanban board, listing all of the jobs that I thought needed to completed in order to fulfil all the requirements, however was very aware that I would probably encounter a number of problems along the way therefore wanted to follow Agile methodology to allow for flexibility and continuous improvement.

 ![Alt text](Images/Kanban.png?raw=true "Kanban Board")